trevortomesh/plot.py/README.md

 *"Completely Unnecessary!™"*
 ------------
-This is a little plotting program written in python that probably doesn't even deserve its own repository.
+This is a collection of little plotting program written in python that probably doesn't even deserve its own repository.
 It's ridiculously simple and was written up in a couple of minutes using the pyplot library in python.
 It's here mostly so I don't lose it -- again.

 ### Dependencies
 ------------